 - Continue sanding until the surface is consistently smooth.

-Sanding tight spaces like corners and edges can be tricky, but it’s essential to achieve a uniform finish across the entire wall.
+Sanding tight spaces like corners and edges can be tricky, but achieving a uniform finish across the wall is essential.

-- Use a small, folded piece of sandpaper to manually sand corners.
+- Use a small, folded piece of sandpaper to sand corners manually.

-- For tight spaces, consider using a corner or edge attachment for your sander.
+- Consider using a corner or edge attachment for tight spaces for your sander.

 - Sand slowly and carefully to ensure the corners blend seamlessly with the rest of the wall.

-Once sanding is complete, it’s important to thoroughly clean the walls before painting or wallpapering.
+Once sanding is complete, cleaning the walls thoroughly before painting or wallpapering is important.
 Dust and debris left behind can interfere with the final finish.

 - Use a vacuum cleaner to remove loose dust from the walls, floors, and surrounding areas.

-- Wipe the walls down with a damp cloth or sponge to collect any remaining dust.
+- Wipe the walls with a damp cloth or sponge to collect any remaining dust.

 - Wait until the walls are completely dry before proceeding to the next step.

-Before moving on to painting or wallpapering, take a moment to inspect the sanded walls for any remaining imperfections.
-This step ensures that your surface is flawless before applying the final coat.
+Before painting or wallpapering, inspect the sanded walls for any remaining imperfections.
+This step ensures that the surface is flawless before applying the final coat.

 Inspection Tips: